David-davidlxl/Lobsterpincer-Spectator-For-RPi/README.md

 5. Run the entire "SqueezeNet1p1_model_training.ipynb" notebook to perform transfer learning (which should take at least a couple of hours, but exactly how long it takes depends on how much image data you collected in the first place).

-6. Download the "SqueezeNet1p1_all_last.onnx" (and, optionally, "SqueezeNet1p1_all_last.h5") from Google Colab (in the "models" folder) to the "LobsterpincerSpectatorForRPi/livechess2fen/selected_models" directory.
+6. Download the "SqueezeNet1p1_all_last.onnx" (and, optionally, "SqueezeNet1p1_all_last.h5") from Google Colab (in the "models" folder) to the "LobsterpincerSpectatorForRPi/livechess2fen/selected_models" folder.

 The following video walks through the entire data-collection-and-model-training procedure (only 5 images under the same lighting condition are collected in this demo in order to keep the video brief; you want to collect hundreds of images under various lighting conditions in practice):